Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Main Result: Emergence of Newtonian Dynamics for Macroscopic Bodies

-(See, for instance, (\ref{decomposition}).)
-Thus free evolution has: a tangent component generating classical drift of the packet center, an orthogonal component responsible for spreading, a vertical phase term irrelevant in projective space.
+This is the one-dimensional specialization of the decomposition \eqref{decomposition} of the Schr\"odinger velocity.
+For states on \(M_{1,1}^\sigma\), the free-evolution velocity thus decomposes into a tangent component generating classical drift and an orthogonal component responsible for spreading.

 A macroscopic body is continuously monitored by its environment through scattering of air molecules and ambient radiation.
 Each such scattering event is localized in time and may be treated as a short interaction episode (``kick") during which position information is transferred to environmental degrees of freedom.
 Let us estimate the size of these contributions during a single environmental collision.